check-spelling-sandbox/materialize/doc/user/content/integrations/cli/installation.md

 You can use the `materialize/mz` Docker image to run `mz` on any platform that is supported by Docker.
-You'll need to mount your local `~/.mz` directory in the container to ensure that configuration settings and authentiation tokens outlive the container.
+You'll need to mount your local `~/.mz` directory in the container to ensure that configuration settings and authentication tokens outlive the container.

 ```